Erindale/ETK-docs/ref_manual/nodes/masks/edge_length.rst

    Step 3: Extruding the raw edges of the sphere.

-Finally, the final shape is completed by controlling the direction of the exclusion.
+The final shape is completed by controlling the direction and size of the extrusion.
 The *Offset* of the extrusion is set by a vector with a value of :math:`[0.0, 0.0, 1.0]`.
 The *Scale* of that offset is determined by whether the edge is above or below the origin then multiplied by the desired value.
+This method moves the upper boundary upwards and the lower boundary downwards.

 .. figure:: /images/nodes-edge_length_basic_d.png
    :align: center